bruce-chan-repo/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is a free software.
 Git is very nice.
 Git tracks changes.
 Git ddd 123
-zhangying
+zhangying!
 Hello World!
 This is featirel!
 Git is powerfull！